If any essential oil could be classified as a superfood, it would be clove bud.

 Reduces Signs of Aging

-The high levels of antioxidants in clove oil—gram for gram, it contains 30 times more antioxidants than blueberries, which are classified as a superfood—can help prevent signs of aging, including fine lines, age spots, wrinkles and sagging skin.
+The high levels of antioxidants in clove oil—gram for gram, it contains 30 times more antioxidants than blueberries—can help prevent signs of aging, including fine lines, age spots, wrinkles, and sagging skin.

-In addition, the eugenol in cloves has been shown in studies to help protect skin against oxidative stress caused by free radicals from pollutants, cigarette smoke, and other toxins.
+In addition, eugenol has been shown to protect the skin against oxidative stress caused by free radicals.
+This includes pollutants, cigarette smoke, and other toxins.

 Maintains Healthy Blood Pressure

-According to a 2005 study appearing in the British Journal of Pharmacology, the eugenol in clove oil may help major arteries dilate, allowing blood to flow through them more smoothly, maintaining healthy blood pressure.
-4
+According to a 2005 study in the British Journal of Pharmacology, eugenol may help major arteries dilate, allowing blood to flow through them more readily.
+This can help maintain healthy blood pressure.4

-In a time when there are so many different bacteria that have grown resistant to antibiotics, a natural solution is a welcome intervention.
-Clove bud oil has been shown to help fight certain bacteria, including antibiotic-resistant strains.
+In a time when there are many bacteria that have grown resistant to antibiotics, a natural solution may be welcome.
+Clove bud oil has been shown to help fight certain types of bacteria, including antibiotic-resistant strains.

-A study from the University of Buenos Aires found that clove essential oil effectively eliminated bot E. coli and Pseudomonas aeruginosa, which causes pneumonia.
+A study from the University of Buenos Aires found that clove essential oil effectively eliminated both E. coli and Pseudomonas aeruginosa.5

 Supports Respiratory Health

-Because clove bud oil acts as an anti-inflammatory, it can help relieve the symptoms associated with bronchitis, asthma, pneumonia, and other respiratory problems.
+Because clove bud oil acts as an anti-inflammatory, it can help relieve the symptoms associated with some respiratory concerns.

-It can be used in aromatically in a bath, room diffuser, or personal essential oil diffuser for maximum benefits, as it acts as an expectorant, helping clear the lungs of mucus.
+It can be used aromatically in a bath, room diffuser, or personal diffuser for maximum benefits, as it acts as an expectorant, helping clear the lungs of mucus.

-The aroma of clove oil—reminiscent of holidays, autumn and baked goods from the oven—has been shown to lower stress, relieve fatigue, and reduce tension.
+The aroma of clove oil—reminiscent of holidays, autumn, and baked goods from the oven—may lower stress, relieve fatigue, and reduce tension.

-For stress-relieving effects, add a few drops to a warm bath or use clove oil in homemade soap or as part of a massage oil.
+For stress-relieving effects, add a few drops to a warm bath or use clove oil in homemade massage oil.

 Pregnant and nursing women should not use clove oil, nor should individuals who are taking blood thinners.

-If being used topically, clove essential oils should first be diluted with a carrier oil like coconut, almond, or jojoba oil.
-Conduct a patch skin test to ensure that the essential oil does not result in an allergic reaction before applying it to larger areas of the body.5
+If you opt to use this essential oil topically make sure to dilute it in a carrier oil.
+Conduct a patch skin test to ensure that the essential oil does not result in an allergic reaction before applying it to larger areas of the body.6

 How To Use Clove Bud Essential Oil

 - Oral health: Add a drop of oil to your toothpaste at night to eradicate bacteria and promote oral health.
-Alternatively, use a drop of the oil at the site of a toothache or add a drop of oil to several ounces of water to create a gargle.
+Alternatively, use a drop of the oil at the site of a toothache or add a drop of oil to water to create a gargle.

-- Aromatherapy: Use clove bud essential oil in a diffuser or add a few drops to a water bottle with a spray cap to dispense the scent throughout the room.
-For an on the go option, inhale clove oil through a personal essential oil diffuser like Love MONQ.
+- Aromatherapy: Use clove bud essential oil in a diffuser to dispense the scent throughout the room.
+For an on-the-go option, use clove oil in a personal diffuser like Cheer or Bright.